Skip to Content

 1. After marinating the pork, mix the dry coating ingredients with the pork and shake off the excess.

-2. Heat some vegetable oil, about half-inch deep, with a high smoking point in a pan.
+2. Heat some vegetable oil, about half an inch deep, with a high smoking point in a pan.

 3. Place the pork cover with the dry coating into the pan.

-4. Deep-fry at medium-high heat for about four minutes.
-Turn the meat over occasionally.
-A wok is a good substitute for the deep fryer if you don’t have one.
+4. Deep-fry at medium-high heat for about four minutes, turning the meat over occasionally.
+A wok is a good substitute for a deep fryer.

-5. When the pork becomes golden brown, remove it with a slotted spoon and drain it on a paper towel.
+5. Remove the pork with a slotted spoon and drain it on a paper towel when golden brown.

 3. Cut the vegetables into bite-size

-1. Fresh vegetables provide an excellent contrast to the deep-fried pork and the sauce with a strong savory flavor.
-The most common vegetables for Chinese sweet and sour pork are cucumbers, onions, and fresh pineapple.
-They are cut into bite-size chunks or pieces and stir fry briefly to maintain freshness and crunchiness.
+1. Fresh vegetables contrast the deep-fried pork and the sauce, which has a strong savory flavor.
+Cucumbers, onions, and fresh pineapple are the most common vegetables for Chinese sweet and sour pork.
+They are cut into bite-size chunks or pieces and stir-fried briefly to maintain freshness and crunchiness.
 Bell peppers are also suitable for this recipe.

-2. You can use pineapple chunks or canned pineapple when fresh one is unavailable.
+2. When fresh pineapple is unavailable, you can use pineapple chunks or canned pineapple.
 In this case, include some pineapple juice from the can to make a difference.

 3. You can also consider red peppers, green onions, and diced tomatoes.